ajithnn/VIM_Themes/README.md

 ###############################################

-These are a few colorschemes that I bake up using various resources, such as vim.ink, and also by hand.
+These are a few colorschemes that I baked up using various resources, such as vim.ink, and also by hand.
 Please feel free to use them or offer suggestions!

 Thanks!
 -NC